allegroai/clearml-docs/docs/getting_started/mlops/mlops_first_steps.md

 Data is probably one of the biggest factors that determines the success of a project.
 Associating a model’s data with the model's configuration, code, and results (such as accuracy) is key to deducing meaningful insights into model behavior.

-[ClearML Data](../../clearml_data/clearml_data.md) allows you to version your data, so it's never lost, fetch it from every machine with minimal code changes, and associate data to experiment results.
+[ClearML Data](../../clearml_data/clearml_data.md) lets you version your data, so it's never lost, fetch it from every machine with minimal code changes, and associate data to experiment results.

 Logging data can be done via command line, or programmatically.
 If any preprocessing code is involved, ClearML logs it